-Definition and legislation
+Definition of copyright and relevant legislation

 What material can be subject to copyright?